doukutsu-rs/doukutsu-rs/README.md

 on 10.15+ anymore), do the following:

 1. Find the doukutsu-rs executable:
-   - In AppVeyor builds, it's in `doukutsu-rs.app/Contents/MacOS/doukutsu-rs`
+   - In stables, nightly, and CI builds, it's in `doukutsu-rs.app/Contents/MacOS/doukutsu-rs`
    - In your own builds, it's in `target/(release|debug)/doukutsu-rs`
 2. Open Steam Library, select `Cave Story+`, press the `Manage` button (gear icon) and select `Properties...`
 3. Select `Local Files` and press `Browse...`.